aarch64-laptops/build/README.md

 ## Overview

-In recent months, various laptop manufacturers (Asus, HP, Lenovo, etc) have released devices based on Qualcomm's Snapdragon 835.
+In recent months, various laptop manufacturers (Asus, HP, Lenovo, etc) have released devices based on Qualcomm's Snapdragon 835 and 845.
 The devices are delivered with Windows 10 pre-installed, but are able to run Linux.
 Unfortunately, due to some pretty serious obstacles, simply running the AArch64 version of the Ubuntu (or any distro for that matter) installer is not enough (even with Secure Boot disabled).

 This project provides the user/owner some options to install Linux on these devices.
 The choices are as follows: